sanchit3008/PagalGuy-Night-Theme/README.md

 # PagalGuy-Night-Theme
-Chrome extension to enable night theme on pagalguy.com
+Code for the Chrome extension to enable night theme on pagalguy.com.
+To install on Mozilla Firefox, visit the [Official Mozilla Add On Store Page](https://addons.mozilla.org/addon/pagalguy-night-mode/).

 If you would like to use this theme, download this repository and follow [these steps](https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually).